 Instructions

-- Add the remaining butter to the skillet.
-Stir in onion and garlic and cook for 1-2 minutes, until fragrant.
-Add the artichokes and baby spinach and continue cooking for 3-4 minutes, until the spinach is wilted and the artichokes begin to brown.½ cup diced onion, 4 cloves garlic, 14 ounces artichoke hearts in water, 2½ cups fresh spinach
+- Add the artichokes and baby spinach and continue cooking for 3-4 minutes, until the spinach is wilted and the artichokes begin to brown.14 ounces artichoke hearts, 2½ cups fresh spinach

-- Add the chicken broth, scraping up any browned bits from the bottom of the pan, and simmer until it has reduced by half.
-Stir in the sour cream until it’s well incorporated, then add the heavy cream and allow it to warm through.½ cup low-sodium chicken broth, ½ cup sour cream, ⅓ cup heavy cream
+- Add the chicken broth.
+Scrape up any browned bits from the bottom of the pan to deglaze, and simmer until it has reduced by half.½ cup low-sodium chicken broth

 Notes